aslafy-z/rpi-relay-trigger/README.md

 - Physical setup for the Raspberry Pi RGB LED tutorials
  - example: http://raspberrypi.powersbrewery.com/project-6-rgb-led/

+Note:

+If you have installed pi-blaster -- I discovered that you need to stop the pi-blaster service before running this app.
 Suggestion:

 If you are a newbie like me, get the app working on the raspberry first.
 I spent much time chasing apt-get install dependencies and such.